KILLinefficiency/Codebase/README.md

 #### destruct

-``destruct`` will remove the existing codebase from the current working directory.U
+``destruct`` will remove the existing codebase from the current working directory.

 Using ``destruct``:
 ```